Want to learn or improve your Irish language skills but classes are beyond your reach?

 Or for those looking for some excellent introductory videos look no further than Dane Thyghe's YouTube channel for some Irish language words and conversational phrases, here's a sampler.

-Bitesize Irish also offer short "bitesize" lessons on their YouTube channel
+Bitesize Irish also offers short "bitesize" lessons on their YouTube channel.

 Start your own groups!

 While we can read, learn, and listen to all the books and audio files in the world, nothing surpasses genuine interaction with other Irish language speakers.
 No matter where you live, there's bound to be an Irish community so why not start your own group or try and speak Irish with your friends and family?